osohq/oso/new-docs/content/python/getting-started/application/index.md

 ## Running The Example

-The application has a few requirements, including Flask and, of course, oso.
+The application has a few requirements, including Flask and, of course, Oso.
 We recommend installing these within a virtual environment:

 ```console